posener/wstest/README.md

 The standard library provides a `httptest.ResponseRecorder` struct that test an `http.Handler` without `ListenAndServe`, but is helpless when the connection is being hijacked by an http upgrader.
+As for testing websockets, it has the `httptest.NewServer` that actually listens on a socket on an arbitrary port.

-This package provides a client to test just the `http.Handler` that uses an hijacker to hijack the connection and start a websocket session, without starting the server.
+This package provides a NewDialer function to test just the `http.Handler` that uses an hijacker to hijack the connection and start a websocket session.
+It runs the handler function in a goroutine without listening on any port.
+The returned `websocket.Dialer` then can be used to dial and communicate with the given handler.

 ## Get